rubaspay/rubas/depends/README.md

 - `LTO`: Enable options needed for LTO.
 Does not add `-flto` related options to *FLAGS.

-If some packages are not built, for example `make NO_WALLET=1`, the appropriate options will be passed to Dash Core's configure.
+If some packages are not built, for example `make NO_WALLET=1`, the appropriate options will be passed to Rubas Core's configure.
 In this case, `--disable-wallet`.

 ### Additional targets